shawnmckinney/groovy-apache-fortress/README.md

 ## Fortress Config w/ System Properties:

-Fortress config can be bootstrapped in one of two ways:
+Fortress config is bootstrapped in one of two ways:

 1. System Env